 Winter snow and cold can limit access to many parts of the monument.
 Other winter recreation opportunities, however, are available because of the snow.
-Snowmobiling is permitted on Harpers Corner Drive between the Plug Hat Parking Area and the Echo Park Road turnoff.
+When there is enough snow cover, snowmobiling is permitted on Harpers Corner Drive between the Plug Hat Parking Area and the Echo Park Road turnoff.
 Snowshoeing and cross-country skiing are also permitted.

 Did You Know?